Back

 Details:

-Where there are several operations within an equation, it is helpful to identify the operations and the order we should do them in.
+Where there are several operations within an equation, it is helpful to identify the operations and the order you should do them in.

 In this example, there is addition and multiplication.